• Sign in

 • Create the Author(name) and Post(title, description, author_id) models.

 • Create a PostsController with two actions: index and show.
-For these actions, also create routes and the corresponding views.
-On the index page, display all posts, and on the show page — a single selected post.
+Also create routes and corresponding views for these actions.
+On the index page, display all posts, and on the show page, display a single selected post.

-• Create an AuthorsController with actions index and show.
-On this controller’s index page, display all authors, and on the show page — information about a specific author and their posts.
+• Create an AuthorsController with the index and show actions.
+On the index page of this controller, display all authors, and on the show page, display information about a specific author and their posts.

-• Provide the ability to navigate to an author’s page from a post’s page.
+• Provide the ability to navigate to the author's page from the post page.

 Let's create the authors table in the database.